 Not only is “the Higher Power as each of us understands it” an integral part of the 12 Steps, but virtually every expert, of any religious or philosophical persuasion, agrees that people who set aside regular time for “going deep” (through prayer, meditation, or visualization) enjoy better-than-average success and health.
 Don’t confuse this practice with “down time” or “self-care”; like physical exercise, “going deep” is energizing and rewarding, but can also be exhausting!
 It means focusing attention on a few key and very specific thoughts, denying unrelated thoughts any deliberate attention.
 It means putting aside the “need” to stay in touch with the outside world (no open phone, television, or computer networks allowed!).
 It means being honest about our own dreams and hopes without judging them or worrying about how they could ever come true or what others would think.
 Above all else, it means getting in touch with your soul: that spark that guards the core of the unique person you are and that has innate direct connection with the Higher Power.
 (For an excellent recent book on “what the soul is and how to treat it,” see Soul Keeping by John Ortberg.)

 Remember, recovery is an ongoing and lifelong process, and it’s your responsibility to both stay true to it yourself and encourage others who need it.

 12 Step Recovery at Kemah Palms Recovery®

 If you or someone you love is struggling with addiction, Kemah Palms Recovery® offers a safe haven for hope.
-Located in Galveston County, Texas, our addiction treatment options in Houston give all clients a chance at achieving sustainable sobriety.
+Located in Galveston County, Texas, our addiction treatment options in South Houston give all clients a chance at achieving sustainable sobriety.
 To learn more, call Kemah Palms Recovery® today at 855-568-0218.